-When you receive income from a source other than your Unum disability benefit, such as workers' compensation or Social Security Disability Insurance, it may be deducted from your total disability benefit.
-You will not receive payments from PTO, grandfathered sick, and short-term disability insurance at the same time.
+When you receive income from a source other than your MetLife disability benefit, such as workers' compensation or Social Security Disability Insurance, it may be deducted from your total disability benefit.
+You will not receive payments from PTO, legacy sick, and short-term disability insurance at the same time.

-If you are enrolled in the buy-up option for the enhanced short-term disability plan or in the traditional short-term disability plan, you are not required to use up your grandfathered sick time or PTO before short-term disability benefits can begin.
+If you are enrolled in the buy-up option for the short-term disability plan, you are not required to use up your legacy sick time or PTO before short-term disability benefits can begin.

-If you are only enrolled in the enhanced base short-term disability plan (you are not in the buy-up option), you must first use all your grandfathered sick time before the short-term disability benefits can begin.
-Please refer to the Grandfathered Sick Time and FMLA and TMLA Leave policies regarding important information about how and when you can use grandfathered sick time in conjunction with short-term disability insurance.
+If you are only enrolled in the base short-term disability plan (you are not in the buy-up option), you must first use all your legacy sick time before the short-term disability benefits can begin.
+Please refer to the Legacy Sick Time and FMLA and TMLA Leave policies regarding important information about how and when you can use legacy sick time in conjunction with short-term disability insurance.

 'Gap of time' examples:

-- If you elect to be paid during the gap of time by using your accrued time (PTO or grandfathered sick), and Unum later determines that this claim is eligible for payment, the short-term disability income benefit will begin on December 8.
+- If you elect to be paid during the gap of time by using your accrued time (PTO or legacy sick), and MetLife later determines that this claim is eligible for payment, the short-term disability income benefit will begin on December 8.
 You cannot 'give back' your time taken and ask that the payments be made retroactive to November 16.